 I'm not trying to scare you or discourage you from using free weights, because they make for a great workout.
 I just want to make you aware of all of your options.

-If you're looking for a way to get a great chest workout in and potentially reduce your risk of injury ... you should try some cable chest exercises!
+If you're looking for a way to get a great chest workout in and potentially reduce your risk of injury ... you should try some cable machine chest exercises!

 My past injuries have forced me into some alternate training methods ... so I personally use cables a lot.
 Even if I didn't get injured though, they would still be a huge part of my chest training routine.